techfolios/template-old/essays/Reflect-on-Coding-Standards.md

 After first week of using ESLint with Intellij, my impression is that I will use this to improve quality of my code.
 Because I find out that my code look so messy compare to the code after I use ESLint.
 The process of getting green checkmark is painful but it also useful, because the most effective way to learn thing is learn from your mistake.
-ESLint help us to find out the coding standard errors , then after we fix those errors.
+ESLint help us to find out the coding standard errors, then after we fix those errors.
 Everything look perfect and we get a green checkmark.
 I am very enjoy doing this, even though its painful.